thecjharries/chc-code-test/notes.md

 * Ignoring git flow because I'm being lazy and there's no need at the start.
 * `Employee.Salary` is going to be an `int` because I'm lazy and the example was a whole number.
 Changing the type doesn't really matter for what I'm doing.
+* Reports are trees not cyclic graphs. eg if Alice reports to Bob and Bob reports to Charlie, Charlie cannot report to Alice.

 ## Post-Mortem